-In especially hot weather with temperatures above 90°F (32°C), tomato plants may begin to stress.
-One of the defense mechanisms that plants use is to wilt the leaves.
+In especially hot weather, with temperatures above 90°F (32°C), tomato plant leaves will begin to wilt.
+One of the defense mechanisms that plants use is to droop their leaves.
 This reduces the surface area on which sunlight can fall.

-The effect is a reduction in your tomato plant’s temperature, helping reduce stress and keep the plant healthy and strong through the hot weather.
+The effect is a reduction in your tomato plant’s overall temperature, helping reduce stress and keep the plant healthy and strong through the hot weather.
 In a sense, wilted leaves is a good sign that the plant is reacting properly to hot weather.

 While the solution may seem simple (wait for the weather to cool down), there are a few things I do for my tomatoes during especially hot weather.